mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a centralized service’s access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

-See also {{TECH-SUCCESS-FACTORS}} for further exploration of how centralization can affect the Internet.
+See also {{SUCCESS}} for further exploration of how centralization can affect the Internet.

 ## Kinds of Centralization {#kinds}